tapirbug/anki-template-hanyu/README.md

 template for your own needs.
 See below for details.

 ## Quickstart guide
-If you just want to practice as quick as possible, follow these steps.
+If you just want to practice, follow these steps.

 ### Step 1: Download apkg
 Download the latest deck as an _apkg_ file from the